julianaramburu2022/julianaramburu2022.github.io/content/publication/bootcamp/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: "This paper evaluates the short-term causal effects of a high-quality, intensive, part-time, computer coding bootcamp for women on skill acquisition and employment outcomes on a sample of participants in Buenos Aires, Argentina, and in Bogotá, Colombia.
+summary: "This paper evaluates the short-term causal effects of a high-quality, intensive, part-time, computer coding bootcamp for women on skill acquisition and employment outcomes on a sample of participants in Buenos Aires, Argentina, and in Bogota, Colombia.
 We offer spots in an over-subscribed coding course to a random subset of applicants.
 Chosen applicants receive a scholarship that covers most of the tuition costs of the course.
 We measure the impacts of the bootcamp on participants' coding skills, as well as on their probability of finding a job in technology.
 Moreover, we compare the employment situation of our sample before and during the first months of the COVID-19 outbreak to investigate whether the program increased participants' resilience to a downturn in the labor market."

 tags: []
 categories: []